microsoft/reactxp/docs/docs/components/textinput.md

 // Should focus be lost after submitting?
 blurOnSubmit: boolean = false;

+// If defined, value is set as a class attribute of text input element
+className: string = undefined; // web-specific

 // Initial value that will change when the user starts typing
 defaultValue: string = undefined;